 In the photo above you can see on the far left side their finished edge stone.
 This makes finishing off an edge super easy.
 It also comes with a matching piece that you can create a corner edge with.

 So you have regular pieces and you have finished edge pieces.
 They come in various lengths and they come in two different heights – 2 inches and 4 inches.
 Airstone is made from 70% recycled material which helps to keep the product light yet it’s super durable.

 There are various ways you can cut Airstone.
 We had our wet saw out from doing our backsplash, so we used that during our install process.
 You can use a hack saw though… so super user-friendly!

 Airstone has an adhesive for indoor installation.
 All you need is a putty knife to spread it on.
 You want to spread it on like frosting!

 We started on the bottom left corner and started working our way up to the top of the fireplace opening.
 Making sure to mix up the sizes and vary the colors as we went gave us the look we wanted.

-Once we finished the left side to the the fireplace opening, I worked on the right side.
+Once we finished the left side to the fireplace opening, I worked on the right side.
 When we went across the top of the fireplace opening we used a level to pencil a line at the bottom of where the stone needed to sit.
-We used various boards to help keep them stabilized until the stone dried for a couple hours.
+We used various boards to help keep them stabilized until the stone dried for a couple of hours.

 Look at the textures and the variety of colors!
 It really does look and feel like real stone!